thoughtworks/arthritiscampaign/README.md

 ##Credits & Licensing
 Copyright 2012 Arthritis Society.

-   Licensed under the Apache License, Version 2.0 (the "License");
+   Licensed under the Apache License, Version 2.0 (the "License").

-   you may not use this file except in compliance with the License.
+   You may not use this file except in compliance with the License.

-   You may obtain a copy of [the License here](http://www.apache.org/licenses/LICENSE-2.0)
+   You may obtain a copy of [the License here](http://www.apache.org/licenses/LICENSE-2.0).

 The original code base is from [Israel Love Iran](https://github.com/rafaelpetry/israelovesiran).